Washington Regional Medical Center to announce changes coming to facility

 PLYMOUTH, N.C.
-(WNCT) Washington Regional Medical Center, formally Washington County Hospital, is going to announce all the changes coming to the facility Thursday at 1 p.m.
+(WNCT) Washington Regional Medical Center, formally Washington County Hospital, hosted the changes coming to the facility at its first press conference since re-opening in May under new management.

 “This has been no small miracle with hundreds of rural and community hospitals closing or in crisis this year alone”, said Frank Avignone the CEO of Affinity Health Partners the new management company.
 Our goal is to be different from other rural health care facilities by being proactive and creating outreach to our communities we serve before they become sick or injured.”